gabrielgyns/maid4maid-web/README.md

 # ABOUT THIS SO FAR

 First I was creating a project with Turbo Repo, but right now it does not make any sense, so Im converting to React in FE and Node in BE in different repos.

-This project will have more configs like husky, mock/live server and testing.
+This project will have more configs like mock/live server and testing.

 - Dark/Light/System mode enabled.
 - Translations enabled (just need to translate more items)

 ## Using

 - Vite
 - React 18+
 - Tailwind CSS and shadcn/ui